HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 * [Survey Instrument Support](survey_instrument_support.html), and [ QuestionnaireResponse Mapping Instructions](mapping_instructions.html) if implementing support for structured assessment instruments
 * [Support for Multiple Domains](support_for_multiple_domains.html) to understand this IG's approach to domain specific value sets
 * [Exchange Workflow diagram](exchange_workflow.html) to understand the exchange workflows
+* [Synchronizing Applications with API Data Sources](synchronizing_applications_with_api_data_sources.html) that describes the suggested method for synchronizing patient/client or Community Based Organization applications with referral systems FHIR APIs
 * [FHIR Artifacts](fhir_artifacts_overview.html) to understand the individual FHIR artifacts described in this IG
 * [Privacy and Security](privacy_and_security.html) for implementers that are concerned with privacy and security aspects related to implementing the information exchanges defined in this IG
 * [MustSupport and Missing Data](mustsupport_and_missing_data.html) to understand the interpretation of the MustSupport flags and the treatment of Missing Data used in this IG
+* [Draft Specifications for Race and Ethnicity](draft_specifications_for_race_and_ethnicity.html) for an introduction to draft observation profiles to exchange race and ethnicity data, that includes the source and method of acquisition
-* [Artifacts Index](artifacts.html) all implementers need to understand the FHIR R4 profiles, examples and other FHIR artifacts defined in this implementation guide and linked from this section
+* [Artifacts Index](artifacts.html) all implementers need to understand the FHIR R4 profiles, examples and other FHIR artifacts defined in this implementation guide and linked from this section -- this section also includes the details for the declared capability statements for the respective servers and clients
 * [Downloads](downloads.html) links to allow implementers to download the IG and various artifacts

-New updates
-Includes all changes as of 12/1/2021 5:47 AM CT
+Notes:

+1) This IG points to the SDC specification that is in reconciliation and all links will resolve when the draft is published.

+2) The IG profiles for [ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) and [Procedure](StructureDefinition-SDOHCC-Procedure.html) define the use of an external taxonomy [211 LA Taxonomy (Copyright © 2004-2021 Information and Referral Federation of Los Angeles doing business as 211 LA County.
+All rights reserved.
+Version 5.8.5)] This taxonomy is in the process of being formally incorporated as an HL7 external code system.